 Dr. Charles Keen has served as a faithful pastor, Bible teacher, author, Bible publisher, and missionary statesman.
 We are happy to call him a friend.
 This good man has been a constant encourager to those who are engaged in the work of the gospel.
-This article from his pen will be a challenge all of those who desire to obey the Lord Jesus more faithfully…
+This article from his pen will be a challenge for all of those who desire to obey the Lord Jesus more faithfully…

 As we study the Scriptures, we note an ascending order of motivations behind obedience.
 Our motive for obedience escalates as our love for Jesus increases.